-You can seal the outlet with a cap to prevent the entry of insects and light into the cistern.
+You can seal the lid with clay or soft cement to prevent insects entering the filled cistern.

 Always repair leaks and cracks from the inside!
 The cistern must be empty of water.
 Enter the cistern and clean the surface with a steel brush, make the surface carefully rough with a chisel and hammer and make it wet, so that the new plaster can have a good bonding to the wall.
 Use a cement, sand and water mixture that has a good consistency and is not too wet.
 Keep the repair moist for one week, using sacking or a piece of cloth that is regularly wetted.